Discovery Cafe offers Rifle Correctional Center inmates relatable, peer-to-peer conversations

 Matthew Wright was running low on sleep.
 The tall, bulky 34-year-old California native brimming with tattoos told the group he’s anxious because he’s waiting to see if he is accepted into a halfway house.

 “I’ve been struggling with patience here and there, and things that are out of my control, like the halfway house,” he said.
-“I put in a few months ago, and I’ve just been waiting.”
+“I put in a few months ago, and I’ve just been waiting.

 “Hopefully, they’ll show me some love.”